Stasis papillomatosis

 Stasis papillomatosis is a disease characterized by chronic congestion of the extremities, with blood circulation interrupted in a specific area of the body.
-A consequence of this congestion and inflammation is long-term lymphatic obstruction.
+A consequence of this congestion and inflammation is long-term lymphatic obstruction (lymphedema).
 It is also typically characterized by the appearance of numerous papules.
 Injuries can range from small to large plates composed of brown or pink, smooth or hyperkeratotic papules.
 The most typical areas where injuries occur are the back of the feet, the toes, the legs, and the area around a venous ulcer formed in the extremities, although the latter is the rarest of all.
-These injuries include pachydermia (thickening of the skin), lymphedema, lymphomastic verrucosis and elephantosis verrucosa.
+These injuries include pachydermia (thickening of the skin), lymphedema (swelling due to lymph vessel blockage), lymphomastic verrucosis and elephantosis verrucosa.
 The disease can be either localized or generalized; the localized form makes up 78% of cases.
 Treatment includes surgical and pharmaceutical intervention; indications for partial removal include advanced fibrotic lymphedema and elephantiasis.
 Despite the existence of these treatments, chronic venous edema, which is a derivation of stasis papillomatosis, is only partially reversible.
 The skin is also affected and its partial removal may mean that the skin and the subcutaneous tissue are excised.
 A side effect of the procedure is the destruction of existing cutaneous lymphatic vessels.
 It also risks papillomatosis, skin necrosis and edema exacerbation.

 All etiologies lead to local dermal lymphostasis pathogenesis.
 A maximum variation was observed after the resection of block subcutaneous tissue in patients with congenital lymphedema.
 Signals that the current condition are different, either in the dermis or in the subcutaneous area.